Blog – Posted on Tuesday, Jun 30

 9. The Hound of the Baskervilles (1902, novel)

 The Hound of the Baskervilles was the first book Conan Doyle published after he initially killed Sherlock, and it’s set before the events of that story.
-This novel is widely considered the best of the Sherlock canon — so we’ve saved the best for last.
+This novel is widely considered the best of the Sherlock Holmes books — so we’ve saved the best for last.
 In Devon’s moors, Charles Baskerville is found dead with a horrified expression, prompting speculation that an old folk story about a demonic hound haunting the area might be true.
 Sherlock is called to investigate, and so begins this darkly Gothic novel, complete with marshes, suspense, candle signals from nightly windows, and impenetrable fog.
 Chilling, immersive, and incredibly satisfying, this truly frightening novel will not disappoint.
 Expertly blending suspense, mystery, and supernatural horror, The Hound of the Baskervilles is an extraordinary literary achievement.

 🕵️ Fun fact: The inspiration for this novel came in part from the real legend of Squire Richard Cabell in Devon.
 The squire was famously immoral and considered evil by the community, and his tomb was said to be visited at night by the ghosts of a pack of hounds that would howl near his grave.
 Not exactly tourist attraction material!